Medically Reviewed by Salwa Aziz, M.D., M.P.H.

 Glaucoma is a progressive eye disease that has very few early warning signs, but without treatment, it can lead to blindness.

 The disease occurs when the pressure in the eye (intraocular pressure) gets too high and damages the optic nerve.
-As the pressure in the eye increases the damage to the optic nerve, this can lead to vision loss and eventually blindness.
+This can lead to vision loss and eventually blindness.

 When the material that colors your iris (pigment) rubs off the back of the iris, you may develop pigment dispersion syndrome (PDS).
 This condition can trigger eye pressure issues, causing pigmentary glaucoma.